Chapter Contents:

 Arrangement Tasks:

-- Always merge existing multiple accessions into a logical archival arrangement.
-If the collection was previously filmed in multiple sets, do not arrange the collection according to the film arrangement if the filmed arrangement is illogical or incomplete.
+• Always merge existing multiple accessions into a logical archival arrangement.
+If the collection was previously microfilmed in multiple sets, do not arrange the collection according to the film arrangement.

-- Sort the collection into series, usually according to type of material or by original order.
-Follow the Archives' printed guidelines on intellectual arrangement for series titles and series order.
-Do not create “catch all” series that are not indicated by the type of material.
+• Sort the collection into series, usually according to type of material or by original order.
+Follow the Archives' guidelines on intellectual arrangement for series titles and series order.
+Do not create “catch all” series that are not indicated by the type of material, unless the collection is under 1 linear foot, in which case all folders can be arranged within one series.

-- Folders within series should be arranged in either rough chronological order or alphabetized, depending upon the series type and original order.
+• Folders within series should be arranged in either rough chronological order or alphabetized, depending upon the series type and original order.
 Correspondence may be kept in chronological order, if that is the original order.
-However, it may need more careful review in order to establish name and subject access points.
+However, it may need more careful review to establish name and subject access points.
 If correspondence arrives unsorted, an alphabetical arrangement is preferred.

-- If you suspect a folder contains Personally Identifiable Information, notify your supervisor.
-Redacting PII may be required even when processing at this level.
-Redact the information by making a photocopy and blacking out the PII on the photocopy and then replacing the original in the folder with the photocopy.
-The original documents with PII will be filed in a separate box at the end of the collection that is not included in the finding aid.
+• If you suspect a folder contains Personally Identifiable Information, notify your supervisor.
+Redacting Personally Identifiable Information may be required even when processing at this level.
+After confirming with your supervisor, redact the information by photocopy the document, mark out the personal information on the photocopy, and replace the original with the photocopy.
+The originals are removed and stored in a separate folder or box that will be closed to researchers.
+See the section on “Weeding, Deaccessioning, and Redacting” in Chapter 5.

 Preservation Tasks:

-- Do not interleave unless critical or unless a particular item is easily identified as particularly rare or fragile.
-Do not wrap or sleeve items unless the item is literally falling apart.
+• Do not interleave unless critical or unless an item is easily identified as particularly rare or fragile.
+Do not wrap or sleeve items unless the item is falling apart.
 You may notify your supervisor of interleaving or preservation work that could be completed by an archives aide or intern.

 Description Tasks:

-- Write and encode an EAD Finding Aid, following the Archives' written guidelines and procedures.
-Include all of the Archives' required finding aid elements, but generally keep narrative text and added notes brief.
+• Write an EAD Finding Aid, following the Archives' guidelines and procedures.
+Include all of the required finding aid notes, but generally keep narrative text and added notes brief.
 Remember that the first rule of archival work is that the level of descriptive detail should match the level of processing.

-- Write a brief collection level scope and content note that reference each series and the most significant materials within the collection.
-Only include information that is absolutely essential to understanding the contents of the collection.
+• Write a brief collection level scope note that reference each series and the most significant materials within the collection.
+Only include information that is essential to understanding the contents of the collection.
 For many collections, the finding aid abstract note can also serve as the entire scope and content note.

 Audiovisual Material Tasks:

-- EAD/AV description guidelines must still be followed for all elements identified as “MINIMAL” in the Archives' guidelines for describing AV in EAD.
-Among these required elements are a collection-level “Conditions Governing Access” (<accessrestrict>) note, series-level scope and content notes that include description of media content, and component-level “Physical Description” (<physdesc> and <extent>) notes, noting count and specific formats found.
+• EAD/AV description guidelines must still be followed for all elements identified as “MINIMAL” in the Archives' guidelines for describing AV in EAD.
+Among these required elements are a collection-level “Conditions Governing Access” note, series-level scope and content notes that include description of media content, and component-level “Physical Description” notes, noting count and specific formats found.

 Level 3: Intermediate-Level Processing